rares9301/Auto-Voice-Channels/docs.md

 `vc/channelinfo` - A debugging command to show game/bitrate info about users in your channel.

 `vc/rename` - Like vc/name, but you can rename someone else's channel.

+If you need further assistance, don't hesitate to reach out to ap0 :D